 To be a lawyer in the 21st century requires a basic techno-literacy that is not generally taught in schools or acquired passively.
 But if you do not have this basic level of tech competence, you may not be competent to practice law.
 Twitter and other social networks are how modern human beings communicate.
 The failure to understand Twitter or Facebook or Snapchat in 2015 is not much different than the failure to understand the postal system in 1915.
 Searching for information, protecting client communications, and avoiding scams are basic skills at which lawyers should be at least competent, if not expert.

 Not sure where to start?
 I’ve put together a checklist of the knowledge and skills that I think ought to be basic technological competence for lawyers.
-You can get it free by clicking here:
+You can get it here:

 Featured image: “Modern silver monitor on reflective surface and home cat” from Shutterstock.